odkr/sucgi/docs/BUILDING.rst

 Macros
 ------

+You can set the following macros to configure to change suCGI's behaviour.

 MAX_ENV
     How many environment variables suCGI may accept.
 Unsigned integer. suCGI aborts if the environment contains more variables.
 Defaults to 256.

 MAX_GROUPS
     How many groups a user can be a member of.
 Unsigned interger. suCGI refuses users who belong to more groups.
-Defaults to 64.
+Defaults to 32.

 MAX_STR
     Maximum string size, including the terminating NUL.